inwonakng/ethical_ai/ethicssite/survey/generation/readme.md

 The category may have a special operator key instead of regular indexes.
 Currently implemented is ```[range]```, which generates all the numbers between the first and second index of the following list.
 ## Rule

-Rule is used to shape generation with custom rules.
+Rule(also referred to as 'bad combinations') is used to shape generation with custom rules.
 A rules object for the 'age' field looks like this:

 ```json
 {